AntonEvmenenko/CLN-SimpleFOC/README.md

 ## Information for developers

 1. The latest SimpleFOC code is not compatible with CLN.
 I am currently trying to make the necessary changes to SimpleFOC to fix this, the discussion is [here](https://community.simplefoc.com/t/low-side-current-sensing-for-stepper-motors/7235), the draft PR is [here](https://github.com/simplefoc/Arduino-FOC/pull/472)

+## Disclaimer

+**⚠️ USE AT YOUR OWN RISK ⚠️**

+THIS PROJECT IS PROVIDED AS IS, WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.
+USE IT AT YOUR OWN RISK.
+THE AUTHORS AND CONTRIBUTORS ARE NOT RESPONSIBLE FOR ANY DAMAGE TO EQUIPMENT, INJURY, OR OTHER ISSUES THAT MAY RESULT FROM THE USE, MISUSE, OR MALFUNCTION OF THE HARDWARE, FIRMWARE OR SOFTWARE.
+MAKE SURE TO UNDERSTAND THE FUNCTIONALITY OF THE CLN DRIVER AND FOLLOW ALL SAFETY INSTRUCTIONS WHEN TESTING OR DEPLOYING THIS FIRMWARE